EU Whistleblowing Directive – Romania

 However, on 28 July 2022, the Romanian President sent the law back to Parliament to be re-examined.
 In the re-examination request, the President raised concerns similar to those raised by civil society, emphasising also out that the EU Directive on whistleblowing law they were purporting to implement, appears not to be fully transposed.

-The protection is extended to whistleblowers of the private sector, for all Organizations with more than 50 employees.
+The protection is extended to whistleblowers of the private sector, for all Organisations with more than 50 employees.

 Whistleblowers are protected for the reporting of any breaches of law, beyond those mentioned in the Directive (limited to breaches of EU law in specific areas).